Getting animals drunk is an economical way to reduce their stress, improve meat quality

 Leftovers lower stress

-Researchers at the University of Tokyo fed six pigs a standard dietsupplemented with shochu distillation remnants, the dried mixture of barley, mold and yeast left over after distilling out the shochu.
+Researchers at the University of Tokyo fed six a supplemented with shochu distillation remnants, the dried mixture of barley, mold and yeast left over after distilling out the shochu.
 Pigs fed shochu remnants from age 3 to 6 months had higher amounts of antibodies called IgA in their saliva, indicating that shochu remnants kept the pigs healthier than the standard diet.
-Additionally, pigs fed shochu remnants had lower stress levels than pigs fed the normal diet supplemented with fresh barley, as measured by the amount of cortisol, a common stress hormone, in their saliva.
+Additionally, pigs fed shochu remnants had lower levels than pigs fed the normal diet supplemented with fresh barley, as measured by the amount of cortisol, a common stress hormone, in their saliva.

 Other studies have linked healthier responses to stress to two protein building blocks called leucine and histidine peptides, which barley shochu contains in abundance.